-Milos, a retired porn star, leads a normal family life with his wife Maria and six-year old son Petar in tumultuous Serbia, trying to make ends meet.
+Milos, a retired porn star who made adult movies like those you’d see on hdpornvideo, leads a normal family life with his wife Maria and six-year old son Petar in tumultuous Serbia, trying to make ends meet.
 A sudden call from his former colleague Layla will change everything.
 Aware of his financial problems, Layla introduces Milos to Vukmir — a mysterious, menacing and politically powerful figure in the pornographic business.
 A leading role in Vukmir’s production will provide financial support to Milos and his family for the rest of their lives.

 A contract insists on his absolute unawareness of a script they will shoot.
 From then on, Milos is drawn into a maelstrom of unbelievable cruelty and mayhem devised by his employer, “the director” of his destiny.
 Vukmir and his cohorts will stop at nothing to complete his vision.
 In order to escape the living cinematic hell he’s put into, and save his family’s life, Milos will have to sacrifice everything.
 His pride, his morality, his sanity, and maybe even his own life.

 Every once and a while a film comes along that shakes the very foundations of the genre and the industry, so much so that the general viewing public reviles the film and does everything it can to bury it in the name of good taste and public decency.